It is illegal to collect birds’ nests, feathers, or eggs without federal and state collecting permits.

 This activity works best following the Nest Detectives activity.
 Provide each small group with one nest and a dichotomous Bird Nest Key.
 Have children examine their nest, answering the questions in the Bird Nest Key to try to determine what kind of bird made it.
 Once they decide the identity of each nest maker, they will write that bird species’ name on their form next to the letter that matches the nest tag.
 If time allows, have groups rotate around the stations until they have had a chance to identify each nest.
 Afterward, have the children gather in a circle and place the nests, one at a time, in the center.
 Working together as a class, answer the Bird Nest Key questions for each nest to decide the nest maker’s identity.
 Discuss any difficulties they encountered using the key along the way.
 For younger children, try using the Bird Nest Flow Chart instead of the Bird Nest Key to identify the nests.

-Materials: Bird Nest Set; for each small group: Bird Nest Key, magnifying lenses, rulers, pencils; optional That’s My Nest!
-Scripts and/or Bird Nest Flow Chart.
+Materials: Bird Nest Set; for each small group: Bird Nest Flow Chart or Bird Nest Key, magnifying lenses, rulers, pencils, paper.

 Objective: To listen actively to obtain information needed to match bird puppets with their nests.

 Have children sit in a circle with the labeled collection of nests from Nest Detectives in the center.
 Using the That’s My Nest! scripts, have each bird puppet appear in turn and describe its nest to the children.
 Ask the children to call out the letter of the nest they think belongs to each bird based on the information provided.
 Then place the correct bird puppet by its matching nest.